S. R. Crown Hall: Entrances

 Crown Hall's main entrance is through the south porch, a terrace with a travertine marble floor, on the southern elevation of the facade.
-The south porch is placed within a steel frame, cantilevered outward from the wall; because the porch floats above the ground, trash tends to accumulate underneath.
+The south porch is placed within a steel frame, cantilevered outward from the wall.
+Because the porch floats above the ground, trash tends to accumulate underneath.
 The porch functions as an intermediate landing for two short flights of steps, which descend to the ground and ascend to the main entrance.
 Both flights have handrails on either side.
 The stairs are designed to appear as though they are floating, since there are no risers vertically separating each step.
-They are designed in a similar manner to the entrance that Mies designed for the Farnsworth House in Plano, Illinois.
+They are stylistically similar to the stairs outside Mies's Farnsworth House in Plano, Illinois.
 The entrance itself consists of a pair of stainless-steel doors; there is no canopy above the main entrance door, likely because it would have created a visual distraction.
 Architectural Forum and The New York Times described the entrance as being reminiscent of classical architecture, albeit without the elaborate design details associated with that style.

 There is a rear entrance in the middle of the northern elevation, which also consists of a pair of stainless-steel doors.
 Flights of concrete stairs lead up from the west and east to a concrete landing, where two travertine steps lead to the rear entrance.
 Underneath the concrete steps are additional stairs, which lead to two sets of hollow-steel double doors in the building's basement.
 There are metal handrails around and along the steps.

 Curtain wall

 Of the three tiers of window panes, the upper and middle tiers correspond to the upper level, and the lower tier corresponds to the basement.
-The upper tier of windows (known as the upper lights) measures 11+1/2 ft tall, while the middle tier measures 7+3/4 ft tall.
+The upper tier of windows (known as the upper lights) measures approximately 11+1/2 to 12+3/4 ft tall, while the middle tier measures 7+3/4 ft tall.
 (Note: While the National Park Service cites the upper tier's windows as measuring 9+7/12 by 11+1/2 ft, Architectural Record gives an alternative measurement of 9+2/3 by 12+3/4 ft for the upper tier.)
-Two types of glass were originally used before the windows were replaced in 1975 and again in 2005.
-The upper lights were transparent to allow students to work in sunlight, while the middle and lower tiers were originally translucent to provide some privacy and reduce distractions.
 Vertical mullions, consisting of steel I-beams, divide each tier into bays measuring 10 ft wide.
 (Note: The National Park Service gives a different width of 9 ft 7 in for the bays.)
-The eastern and western elevations have 11 bays, while the northern and southern elevations have 22 bays.
+The eastern and western elevations have 11 bays, and the northern and southern elevations have 22 bays.